AlchemyOptions/docs/fields/checkbox.md

 ![](../.gitbook/assets/checkbox-two.png)

-Notice that the second option is checked on initial page load and the third option is not checkable.
+Notice that the second option is always checked (and cannot be unchecked) and the third option is not checkable.

 ## Params